 They are also used to reduce the risk of having a repeat heart attack or stroke in someone who has already had one (called secondary prevention).In general, you should consider being on a statin if you: *

-Remember: If your health care provider suggests that you take a statin, it’s all to help lower the chances that you will have a heart attack or stroke caused by atherosclerotic cardiovascular disease (ASCVD).
+Remember: If your health care team suggests that you take a statin, it’s all to help lower the chances that you will have a heart attack or stroke caused by atherosclerotic cardiovascular disease (ASCVD).

-ASCVD develops because of a buildup of sticky cholesterol-rich plaque.
+ASCVD develops because of a buildup of sticky, cholesterol-rich plaque.
 Over time, this plaque can build up and narrow the arteries.

-Keep in mind that making lifestyle changes–in addition to taking a statin or other medication–can help protect your heart and improve your overall health.
+Keep in mind that making lifestyle changes – in addition to taking a statin or other medication – can help protect your heart and improve your overall health.

-Assess and determine your risk.
+Assess and know your risk.

 Come back for repeat testing.